Pursuing Wonder, Knowledge & Love

 Form IV (10th–12th grades)

 Accelerated Studies in Physics and ChemistryThis high school introductory physics & chemistry course combines up-to-date science with a Christian worldview and an educational approach that aims for wonder, integration, and mastery.
 Concepts covered include the nature of scientific knowledge, motion, Newton’s laws, variation and proportion, energy, heat and temperature, waves, sound, light, electricity and DC circuits, fields and magnetism, chemical substances, atomic models and density, atomic bonding, and chemical reactions.
 (Visit the publisher’s FAQ to learn more about how this publisher approaches the subject of evolution.)
 The Novare curriculum aims to nurture fascinated students who deeply understand and remember their science.
-Meeting Tuesday and Friday afternoons, this course will include both lab and lecture/discussion components.
+Meeting Tuesday and Thursday afternoons, this course will include both lab and lecture/discussion components.

 This course is accelerated, and as such, students will be expected to complete all reading assignments, all end-of-chapter question assignments, quizzes, six lab reports, a lab journal, and two end-of-semester exams.
 Each student (or family) will need access to Google Classroom for assignments and grades.

-Prerequisites: must have completed Algebra I.
+Prerequisites: must have completed Algebra I and pass a placement exam.

 This advanced high school chemistry course combines up-to-date science with a Christian worldview and an educational approach that aims for wonder, integration, and mastery.
 Meeting Tuesday and Thursday afternoons, this course will include both lab and lecture/discussion components.
 This course requires daily dedication.
 Students should anticipate an hour per day of study to fully master the material, and regular homework assignments need to be completed promptly.
 For students who have not previously taken Accelerated Studies in Physics and Chemistry, summer study is highly recommended.